 The Department of Spanish & Portuguese provides multi-year packages of support to all admitted students.
-All packages involve a combination of fellowship and teaching assistantships over the course of 5-6 years.
+All packages involve a combination of awards and teaching assistantships over the course of 5-6 years.
 Details of individual funding packages may vary.
-Support packages include the cost of non-resident tuition, fees, and a fellowship stipend or teaching salary.
+Support packages include the cost of non-resident tuition, fees, and an award or teaching salary.
 These commitments are contingent on the student remaining in good academic standing and making good progress toward the degree.

-In their first year, PhD students receive fellowship support to cover all tuition and fees, including Non-Resident Supplemental Tuition and the Student Health Insurance Fee, as well as a stipend for living expenses.
+In their first year, PhD students receive award support to cover all tuition and fees, including Non-Resident Supplemental Tuition and the Student Health Insurance Fee, as well as an award for living expenses.

 FOR CURRENT GRADUATE STUDENTS

 Writing and applying for awards and grants are tasks integral to the academic and professional formation of our graduate students.
 Here are some of the UCLA funding opportunities available to help students fund and develop their research agendas.

 Joan M. Arias Graduate Student International Conference Travel Fund

 The department will award three travel grants of up to $1,750 each to help defray the costs of traveling to an international conference to present a paper preferably related to the dissertation topic.
 Graduate students at the second stage of the program (Ph.D. level) have priority.
 In exceptional cases, applications for travel conference support for students at the M.A. level will be considered.

 Graduate Student Conference Travel Funds